Plastering the Bruises (Mark 1:29-39)

 1:34 And He healed many being ill with various diseases, and He cast out many demons, yet He did not allow the demons to speak, because they knew Him to be the Christ.

-Matthew understood that this fulfilled the word of the prophet Isaiah, where he quoted from its 53rd chapter in his record of the account:
+Matthew understood that this fulfilled the word of the prophet Isaiah, quoting from the 53rd chapter in his record of the account:

 Matthew 8:16-17 Then upon its getting late they brought to Him many who were possessed by demons, and He cast out the spirits with a word and healed all those having maladies, that the word would be fulfilled which through the prophet Isaiah says: "He has taken our weaknesses and bears our diseases."
 (Isaiah 53:4)

-We must love our kindred as Christ has loved us, and sometimes rest and even food has to be put aside, so that we can look after our brethren.
+We must love our kindred as Christ has loved us; sometimes rest and even food must be put aside so that we can look after our brethren.
 We are indeed our brother’s keepers.
-When Christ was teaching the Samaritan woman by the well, who was an Israelite, presumably of Ephraim, a descendant of Jacob, the apostles said “Has anyone brought for Him to eat?"
-But then Christ responded in-part “"My food is that I shall do the will of He who has sent Me and that I shall finish His work.”
-(John 4:33-34)
+When Christ was teaching the Samaritan woman by the well, who was an Israelite, presumably of Ephraim, a descendant of Jacob, the apostles asked, “Has anyone brought for Him to eat?"
+Christ responded in part: "My food is that I shall do the will of He who has sent Me and that I shall finish His work."
+(John 4:33-34).

-Performing these great works, taking the weaknesses of His people and bearing their diseases, it all testified that Yahshua was sent by Yahweh.
-He said as it is recorded in John’s account, “But I have testimony greater than Iohannes, for the works which the Father gave to Me in order that I shall complete them, those same works which I should do testify concerning Me, that the Father sent Me!”
+Performing these great works, taking the weaknesses of His people and bearing their diseases, testified that Yahshua was sent by Yahweh.
+As recorded in John’s account, He said: “But I have testimony greater than Iohannes, for the works which the Father gave to Me in order that I shall complete them, those same works which I should do testify concerning Me, that the Father sent Me!”
 (John 5:36)

-While these works were a witness that could never be denied, we do see later in the Gospel that the people of Capernaum ultimately did not fully appreciate Yahshua’s comforting presence, as He eventually rebukes the city for their disbelief (Matthew 11:23, Luke 10:15).
-He then announces that Sodom will fare better in the judgement than they will, for as He Himself also said, “all to whom much is given, much shall be sought from him” (Luke 12:48).
-Having settled in Capernaum, He had given the people of the city a great opportunity, which they in the end had squandered.
+While these works were a witness that could never be denied, we see later in the Gospel that the people of Capernaum ultimately did not fully appreciate Yahshua’s comforting presence.
+He eventually rebuked the city for their disbelief (Matthew 11:23, Luke 10:15), announcing that Sodom would fare better in the judgment than they would.
+As He Himself said, “all to whom much is given, much shall be sought from him” (Luke 12:48).
+Having settled in Capernaum, He had given the people of that city a great opportunity, one which, in the end, they squandered.

-But there were other towns to which Christ would proclaim, and they would be given the opportunity to do well with what they are given:
+But there were other towns to which Christ would proclaim, and they would be given the opportunity to do well with what they were given:

 1:35 And in the morning, having arisen very late at night He went out and departed into a desert place and there He prayed.
 36 And Simon and those with him pursued soon after Him, 37 and they found Him and say to Him that "They all seek You!"
 38 And He says to them: "We should go elsewhere into the neighboring towns, in order that I shall proclaim there.
 For this reason have I come."
 39 And He went proclaiming in their assembly halls and casting out demons in the whole of Galilaia.

-In our previous presentation, we noted how the healing of the possessed man in Capernaum is the only account common to Mark and Luke, but not recorded by Matthew; but that is only the case if this account here is viewed as a separate and broader follow-up to Peter’s mother-in-law's healing.
-If you reckon this account of Christ rising early in the morning as a distinct account, then it is the second which is shared by Mark and Luke but not included in Matthew.
+In our previous presentation, we noted how the healing of the possessed man in Capernaum is the only account common to Mark and Luke, yet unrecorded by Matthew.
+However, that distinction holds only if we view the current passage as merely a broader follow-up to the healing of Peter’s mother-in-law.
+If one reckons this account of Christ rising early in the morning as a distinct narrative, then it is actually the second account shared by Mark and Luke but not mentioned by Matthew.

-Peter singles himself out where he mentions that he and those with him arose to seek after Christ, (just as he singles himself out at the end of the gospel).
-He is indeed the source of this account, and this is one of those places where his memories leap off the page.
-It is much more detailed here in Mark than it is in Luke.
+Peter singles himself out where he mentions that he "and those with him" arose to seek after Christ (just as he singles himself out at the end of the gospel).
+He is indeed the source of this account, and this is one of those places where his memories leap off the page, the narrative is more detailed here in Mark than it is in Luke.

 1:35 And in the morning, having arisen very late at night He went out and departed into a desert place and there He prayed.

-As we have said, we could imagine that Yahshua and His students lodged in Peter and Andrew’s house often, and while the previous day may have been long and tiring, our Prince arises very early in the morning to pray.
-He goes to a desert (solitary) place, which is important, for He said “But when you would pray, go into your closet and closing your door you shall pray to your Father who is in secret, and your Father who sees shall yield to you in secret."
-(Matthew 6:6) Elsewhere in the Gospel we see that Yahshua would at diverse times retreat to solitary places for prayer, such as where Luke writes, “And He was retiring into the deserts and praying.”
-(Luke 5:16)
+As we have noted, Yahshua and His students likely lodged in Peter and Andrew’s house often.
+While the previous day had been long and tiring, our Prince arises very early in the morning to pray.
+He goes to a desert (solitary) place.
+This is significant, for He instructed: “But when you would pray, go into your closet and closing your door you shall pray to your Father who is in secret, and your Father who sees shall yield to you in secret” (Matthew 6:6).
+Elsewhere in the Gospel, we see that Yahshua would at diverse times retreat to solitary places for prayer, such as where Luke writes: “And He was retiring into the deserts and praying” (Luke 5:16).

-The fact that Christ had risen up on this morning for the purpose of prayer is only recorded here in Mark, and it can remind us of the Psalms, where David, one of the pre-eminent types for Christ, wrote that “My voice shalt thou hear in the morning, O LORD; in the morning will I direct my prayer unto thee, and will look up” (Psalm 5:3).
-And then in a psalm which is in its near vision prophetic of the Passion, he wrote “Evening, and morning, and at noon, will I pray, and cry aloud: and he shall hear my voice.”
-(Psalm 55:17)
+The fact that Christ rose on this morning specifically for the purpose of prayer is recorded only here in Mark.
+It reminds us of the Psalms, where David, one of the pre-eminent types for Christ, wrote: “My voice shalt thou hear in the morning, O LORD; in the morning will I direct my prayer unto thee, and will look up” (Psalm 5:3).
+And later, in a Psalm which in its near vision is prophetic of the Passion, he wrote: “Evening, and morning, and at noon, will I pray, and cry aloud: and he shall hear my voice” (Psalm 55:17).

-Prayer is an integral part of life, but it is not some ritual.
-Hannah’s prayers were heard and she did not speak a single word out-loud (1 Samuel 1:13-15).
-Prayers are the deepest desires of our hearts, and thus our thoughts are prayers.
-Furthermore, even when we cannot articulate or even understand what we need, “the Spirit itself intercedes with inexpressible utterances” (Romans 8:26).
+Prayer is an integral part of life, but it is not a ritual.
+Hannah’s prayers were heard, yet she did not speak a single word aloud (1 Samuel 1:13-15).
+Prayers are the deepest desires of our hearts; thus, our thoughts are prayers.
+Furthermore, even when we cannot articulate or understand what we need, “the Spirit itself intercedes with inexpressible utterances” (Romans 8:26).
 Yahweh does not need sound to hear you.
-He knows your mind and longing and necessities, and this was part of the reason as to why Paul urged men to take captive their thoughts to obedience (2 Corinthians 10:5-6).
+He knows your mind, your longings, and your necessities.
+This is partly why Paul urged men to take captive their thoughts to obedience (2 Corinthians 10:5-6).

 Yahshua will shortly speak of how He came to proclaim to His people, but before the Shepherd goes out to seek after more of His lost flock, we first see some of His sheep seeking after Him: